-Join us on this un-hurried 16 day tour exploring the Simpson Desert and surrounds with an experienced guide and a group of like-minded travellers.
+Join us on either a 10 or 18 day tour exploring the Simpson Desert and surrounds.

-This tour has been designed to immerse you in the remoteness of the Outback and Desert.
-Starting and ending within two day's drive of Birdsville (on a sealed road), we tackle the lesser travelled tracks of the Simpson Desert.
-When we're not in the desert, we will be driving in very remote country and visiting some iconic Outback towns.
+These tours have been designed to immerse you in the remoteness of the Outback and Desert.
+Starting and ending within striking distance of the desert, we tackle the lesser travelled tracks of the Simpson Desert.
+When we're not in the desert, we will be driving in remote country and visiting some iconic Outback locations and towns.

 Enjoy the rhythm of desert travel, the setup and breakdown of camp, the ever-changing scenery, the wildlife, the campfires and camaraderie of fellow travellers and the endless stars.